The Battle of the Rails

-The Battle of the Rails (French: La Bataille du rail) is a 1946 French war film directed by René Clément.
+The Battle of the Rails (La Bataille du rail (Note: The film's opening titles read "Bataille du rail", without the definite article.)) is a 1946 French docudrama war film co-written directed by René Clément in his feature directorial debut, and narrated by Charles Boyer.
 It depicts the efforts by railway workers in the French Resistance to sabotage German military transport trains during the Second World War, particularly during the Invasion of Normandy by Allies.
 Many of the cast were genuine railway workers.
 While critics have often historically treated it as similar to Italian neorealism, it is closer to the traditional documentaries on which the director had worked.

-The film was shown at the 1946 Cannes Film Festival where it won the Prix international du jury and Clément won the Best Director Award.
+The film was shown at the inaugural Cannes Film Festival, where it won the Jury Prize and Clément won the Best Director Award.
 The film also won the inaugural Prix Méliès.

+Release

-In 1949 the film was distributed in America by Arthur Mayer and Joseph Burstyn.
+In 1949, the film was distributed in America by Arthur Mayer and Joseph Burstyn.

+The film was withdrawn from circulation in French Indochina, when it became known that Viet Minh members were using the film as training material for sabotaging railways.

+Home media

+The film was released on Blu-Ray in France on June 1, 2010.